davidbwaters/macos-modern-vscode-theme/README.md

 # MacOS Modern Theme

 MacOS Modern is a set of Visual Studio Code themes styled to match native MacOS as closely as possible.
 Updated to include dark + light versions and a few minimal icon themes.
 Reapply both (icon and color) themes if you have problems.
 I HIGHLY recommend using the settings below for best results.
 Screenshots need to be updated; there is a lot more options now.
+The dark theme has just got an overhaul!

 **MacOS Modern - Xcode Low Key** + **MacOS Modern Minimal Icons**
 ![Minimal](https://github.com/davidbwaters/macos-modern-vscode-theme/raw/master/images/screenshot1.png)